Born and raised valley girl from Chandler, Arizona...

 Becoming a business owner was one of the best decisions I have ever made.
 However, having another outlet like being a Pro Dancer/ Cheerleader made my life make sense.
 In 2018, I decided to put my white scrunchie socks on and get back onto Staples Center Court.
 Yep, I was a laker girl again, cheering on LeBron, back in the community representing LA while all running my company which had turned into one of the largest Bachata Companies in Los Angeles, plus finishing up my BA in Psychology in Applied Behavior Analysis.
 I was a busy woman, but on a mission because I wanted nothing more to own a dance studio and create a place to call my dance company's home.
 In 2019, the construction of our new Home "EMDC Studio" began.
 We opened March of 2021- officially.

 It has been a ride, my friends, a ride I am still on and learning from every day.
 I look forward to so much of my experience as a dancer and business owner being shared through this new platform of sharing who Aubrey is aside from my dance company and studio.
-This is a chance for me to do what I do best and that is truly helping people become successful on and off the dance floor.
+This is a chance for me to do what I do best and that is truly helping people become successful.